baeolophus/2025_data_viz_research/README.md

 - telling a story (often to supplement or explain a statistical analysis or describe your data)
 - exploring (often earlier in analysis or for descriptive studies)
 - there is no right answer, there is the right answer FOR YOUR SITUATION
+- "visual representation and presentation of data to facilitate understanding" - Andy Kirk, "Data visualization, a handbook for data driven design" - the three words there

 Too many choices - what are things you should choose by?
 - Ensure all variables in your goal/question are in/answered by your graph
+	- "never allow your design or implementation to obscure the reader understanding the central point" - pg 33 Kirk book, quote by K. Elliott.
 	- whether in axes, multiples/facets, or groupings (shapes, colors, line types)
 	- Data density (quantitative data)
 	- Library thought: what's the common way to present this in your field?
 Searching in captions in some databases.